Gift Guide: The Best Gifts from Female and Black-Owned Brands

 For the flora-obsessed

-Block Design Reversible Bud Vase — $30.
+Desk Friend in Periwinkle — $22.
 Honestly, everything a Yowie is beautiful and gift-worthy.
 Owner Shannon Maldonado curates collections from small, local artists in her perfect store in Philadelphia.
-This bud vase is reversible (and chic as ever) to accomodate a single stem or a posy of flowers.
+This tiny bud vase adds some color to your desk or table.

 For cocktail aficionado